Internal Security Act (Singapore): Provisions relating to security areas

 Part III of the ISA deals with security areas.
-Section 48, which is the only provision in Chapter I of Part III, empowers the President, acting on the Cabinet's advice, to proclaim any area in Singapore a security area if in his opinion public security in the area "is seriously disturbed or threatened by reason of any action taken or threatened by any substantial body of persons, whether inside or outside Singapore, to cause or to cause a substantial number of citizens to fear organised violence against persons or property" and "he considers it to be necessary for the purpose of suppressing such organised violence".
-A proclamation of a security area must be published by the Home Affairs Minister in any way that the Minister thinks necessary for bringing it to the notice of all persons who, in the Minister's view, should have notice of it.
+Under section 48, the President, acting on Cabinet's advice, may proclaim any area of Singapore a security area if public security is seriously threatened by organised violence, or the threat of such violence, and the declaration is considered necessary to suppress it.
+A proclamation of a security area must be published by the Home Affairs Minister.
 It comes into effect once notice has been given, even if it has not yet been published in the Government Gazette.
 A proclamation remains in force until the President revokes it or Parliament annuls it by passing a resolution.